 Undocumented Students

-Many other aid programs are only available to students who meet these Citizenship Requirements for federal aid programs.
-Based on these requirements, international, undocumented, and Deferred Action for Childhood Arrivals (DACA) students are not eligible to receive federal grants, federal student or parent loans, or need-based grants from TU.
+Citizenship requirements vary between Aid Programs.
+Some aid programs have citizenship requirements, but others do not.
+Review the eligibility requirements of each aid program to determine its citizenship requirements.
+Most merit-based scholarships don't have citizenship requirements.
+Many other aid programs require students to meet the Citizenship Requirements for federal aid programs.
+Based on those requirements, international, undocumented, and Deferred Action for Childhood Arrivals (DACA) students are not eligible to receive federal grants, federal student or parent loans, or need-based grants from TU.

 MHEC Aid Programs